Weekend bike camping trip from New Glarus to Madison, Wisconsin

 The trail is well groomed and the miles added up easily.
 We rode through a neat old train tunnel that was dark, damp and misty inside.
 It would have been hard to navigate without our bike lights because you couldn’t see the end from the start.
 The cool air inside the tunnel was a refreshing break from the warm, muggy air outside.

 Before we knew it we were ready for lunch and near the town of Paoli.
-The town isn’t right off the trail so we ended up having to backtrack a couple of miles to get there.
-We were both hungry so decided to try a little cafe called the Bread and Brat Haus that was having its grand opening.
+The town isn’t right off the trail so to get there we ended up having to backtrack a couple of miles.
+We were both hungry so we decided to try a little cafe called the Bread and Brat Haus that was having its grand opening.